South Carolina Gamecocks football under Steve Spurrier: 2015 season

 Spurrier was ready to retire after the 2014 season.
 Several factors and people convinced him to return in 2015: athletic director Ray Tanner, his wife Jerri, his sons being on the coaching staff, all of the coaches having at least another year left on their deals, new defensive coordinator Jon Hoke, several junior college players joining the team, the opportunity to win 100 games at two different schools, and thinking that he had a decent team coming back.
 Spurrier would later say that "we thought we could scrap out eight wins or something like that."

 Over the first half of the 2010s, South Carolina had won 49 games, the eleventh most in the country.
 However, coming off a 7–6 season and with questions at quarterback and defense, the Gamecocks were widely ranked as the fourth worst team in the SEC in the preseason.
 With Dylan Thompson departing to the NFL, redshirt sophomore Connor Mitch was named the starting quarterback for the entire year.
 South Carolina had a 2015 recruiting class that was ranked No. 20 by 247Sports, No. 17 by On3, and No. 19 by Rivals.com.
-The Gamecocks had been in the mid-seventies in the recruiting rankings as late as mid-July; they took a slower, more measured approach to recruiting than in years prior.
 All coaches on the staff were kept, while long-time NFL assistant coach Jon Hoke was hired as co-defensive coordinator.
-Hoke had previously worked as defensive coordinator under Spurrier at the end of his Florida tenure, and had also been offered the same position on Spurrier's new staff at South Carolina in late 2004, which he had declined.